 Guinea pigs should not have seeds at all.
 The following are just some of the reasons why they are terrible food for guinea pigs:

 - Seeds are high in fat content.
 Also, they can choke your pet.
 Guinea pigs are plant-eating animals and usually like to rely on soft things.
-Seeds are not suitable for them even if the seed products, in the pet store say “good for guinea pigs”.
+Seeds are not suitable for them even if the seed products.

 - Seeds also have sugars and starches which can cause a change in digestive bacteria, intestinal complications, and obesity.
 Guinea pigs do not have self-control when it comes to eating, so it is our responsibility to keep them healthy.

 - Soft seeds like those found naturally in peppers, cucumber and tomatoes are safe.
 On the other hand, guinea pigs can choke on the seeds from apples, watermelons, and oranges.
 This is why they need to be removed.

 7. Some Vegetables